System updates

 Note: Steps may vary depending on your specific Android device.
 Check out our compatibility page to see if your Android device is compatible with Tap to Pay on Android.

-You can enable/disable Tap to Pay on Android at any time through the compatible Square apps (Point of Sale, Invoices, Appointments and Restaurants).
+You can enable/disable Tap to Pay on Android at any time through the compatible Square apps (Square Point of Sale, Square Appointments, Square Invoices, and Square for Restaurants).

 1. From the navigation bar at the bottom of your screen, tap ≡ More.